CHAPTER 24 (1954-1956) – I

 Self-loathing…self-investigation…interrogation.
 Aricame paced around, searching deep within…into what some people call “the soul.”
 It seemed that, throughout his life, every time he thought he had honed in on his purpose, his mission, something inside of him took over and sabotaged everything.
 He wondered how he had allowed himself to get so caught up in the conflict between Rae and Ko, to the point where he was actually abetting – indeed, leading – convicted criminals.
 All for the purpose of waging some unseen war against his Other.
 At that moment he felt just as rudderless as he had when he was 14 years old, rebelling against his parents and venturing out on his own to Los Angeles.

 With his nightly large glass of whiskey in hand, the father finally stopped regaling his son with stories of the past and began to listen as Aricame poured forth his recent existential contemplations.
 Whiskey glasses were refilled (and refilled) as the two discussed all through the night, volleying ideas and observations back and forth.
 As the hours ticked by, their blurred visions came into focus.
 Aricame’s every-man hero persona had inspired.
 His use of the press had informed.
 Both drew large audiences to his cause.
-To reaffirm his purpose, to reach the most people, he would utilize (weaponize) the mediums of art.
+To reaffirm his purpose, to reach the most people, he would utilize (weaponize) the mediums of expression.

 Repurposing the alias of Ohrmazd, Aricame returned to Los Angeles where he began work on his new, ambitious project.
 He would write books (fiction and nonfiction both), compose works of music and art, and experiment wildly with film.
 In each instance, he explored universal themes which spoke to people of all persuasions, while also subversively transmitting his message of radical individualism for collective benefit.
 This is what he believed was needed to counteract the rising authoritarian grip of Stievo that was tightening around the country.
+And if his message was more popular than Stievo’s, as he believed it would be, then he would gain more people to his cause and claim a larger portion of the populace to draw energy from.
+He felt both purified and powerful.

 All your efforts and conviction, all very well-meaning